urho3d/urho3d/Readme.txt

 default.
 To enable 64bit build, run the provided cmake_xxxx.bat or cmake_xxxx.sh by passing the option "-DENABLE_64BIT=1" explicitly.
 For Visual Studio on Windows platform, this option also overrides CMake to use a 64bit solution generator.
-Alternatively, you can modify the main CMakeLists.txt to enable 64bit by default.

 Compiling Direct3D shaders